nuxt-modules/i18n/CONTRIBUTING.md

 Contributions that look fully automated are labelled `possible bot`, and pull requests from accounts that look automated are closed.
 If we get that wrong, reopen the pull request or leave a comment and we'll take another look.

-If you know a contribution is machine-generated, prefix its title with `🤖🤖🤖` so it is flagged up front.
+If you know a contribution is machine-generated, put `🤖🤖🤖` in its title so it is flagged up front.